i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Note that encrypted LS2 is blinded.
 The Destination is not in the header.
 DHT storage location is SHA-256(sig type || blinded public key), and rotated daily.

-Blinding is only defined for Ed25519 signing keys (sig type 7).
-Blinding is roughly as specified in Tor's rend-spec-v3 appendices A.1 and A.2.
-Exact specification including KDF is TBD.

 Does NOT use the standard LS2 header specified above.